Climate Risk Map: Get Decision-Ready Insights in Plain English

 Where do the numbers come from?

 From well-known climate and hazard datasets.
 Each answer lists the sources and methods used.
+Aldabra aggregates trusted and data sources and models to run complicated dependency scenarios and provide a complete risk score.

 Ready to try it?